Hello everyone, and welcome to PT Pioneer.

 Since your experience isn’t personalized, you can’t justify a rate as high as you would for personal training; that’s a no-brainer.

-Pricing low for a group experience is also a good way to pull in bigger overall revenue.
+Pricing low for a group experience is also a good way to increase overall revenue.

-Because you’re charging less per individual, you’re able to convert more clients.
+Because you’re charging less per individual, you can convert more clients.

 Each client is happier paying less, and you’re happier with more clients for the same amount of time.